wakatime/wakatime-mode/README.md

 ## Usage

-Toggle WakaTime for the current buffer by invoking `M-x wakatime-mode`.
+Enable WakaTime for the current buffer by invoking `M-x wakatime-mode`.
+If you wish to activate it globally, run `M-x global-wakatime-mode`.

 ## Configuration